MRCIEU/epigraphdb-pqtl/README.md

 [`epigraphdb-pqtl`](https://github.com/MRCIEU/epigraphdb-pqtl/) is an github repo provide the following information:
 1. news and updates of the EpiGraphDB pQTL project.
 2. the repo provides ease to use R scripts to run MR and colocalization analysis for the pQTL MR project.
 3. the MR and colocalization analyses results of the EpiGraphDB pQTL project have been pre-calculated and stored in the [EpiGraphDB Proteome PheWAS browser](https://epigraphdb.org/pqtl/).
-The browser currently contains the Mendelian Randomization and sensitivity analyses results for 989 proteins and 225 traits, i.e. diseases and risk factors.
-To start using this browser, simply type a protein or trait name into the "search" field, for example, ADAM19 or Lung cancer.
-The full list of proteins can be found by following the link on top of the "search" field.

 ## Installation